buildbot/buildbot/master/docs/relnotes/index.rst

 Changes
 -------

+- Buildbot has migrated to ``quay.io`` container registry for storing released container images.
+  In order to migrate to the new registry container image name in ``FROM`` instruction in Dockerfiles needs to be adjusted to ``quay.io/buildbot/buildbot-master`` or ``quay.io/buildbot/buildbot-worker``.
 - The list of supported browsers has been updated to Chrome >=80, Firefox >= 80, Edge >=80, Safari >= 14, Opera >=67.